LapisGit/AudaciousRPC/README.md

 </div>

 > [!WARNING]
-> This application is specifically made for *Windows* if you use Linux, use [this](https://github.com/onegentig/audacious-discord-rpc) plugin.
+> This application is specifically made for *Windows*, if you use Linux, use [this](https://github.com/onegentig/audacious-discord-rpc) plugin.